 The Smart Home Panel form factor

 The two distinctive Infinity Ports at the base of the unit are mirrored on the front, allowing you to plug in up to two EcoFlow DELTA Pro units at a time.
-The choice of front-facing or down-facing ports allows you to keep your cables flush, regardless of how you’re set up.
+The choice of front-facing or down-facing ports enables you to keep your cables flush, regardless of how you’re set up.

 How it all fits together